yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 == Customizing Firmware Image ==

 It is relatively easy to create a custom firmware image which is pre-loaded with particular software packages and your own files.
-For example, it's easy to move the root home directory to /root, pre-load an .ssh/authorized_keys file, and modify /etc/passwd to include a stock password and point the root home directory at /root instead of the default /tmp.
-To do this you will need a Linux system and to download the source tar file.
-Extract this tar file, cd into the "openwrt" directory and look in the "docs" subdirectory.
-Documentation for customizing the image is located there.

-The short form is that you first run "make" and will be presented with a configuration like the normal Linux kernel menuconfig.
-Use this to select various software packages and configurations.
-When done, customize the base file-system by modifying the filesystem image under "package/base-files/default/", and then run "make" again.
-This will run quite a while, well over an hour on a Pentium M 1.8 system.
-When complete, your customized firmware will be in the "bin" subdirectory, ready to install.
-If you make changes to the filesystem image, you'll need to regenerate the firmware with "make target_prepare target_install".
-If you remove files, you will need to remove them from "build_mipsel/root" as well, or they will persist across new firmware image builds.

-= Downloads =
-== Programs ==
+Please use the !OpenWrt [:ImageBuilderHowTo:Image Builder].